ITman1/ScriptBox/README.md

 of new HTML 5.1 specification which has not been released yet, so bugs may occur in the current implementation or also in specification itself.

-If run into any bug, please report on:
+If you run into any bug, please report on:
    https://github.com/ITman1/ScriptBox/issues

 ## Issue list: